dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 Will run scripts multiple scripts to setup environment variables, sample data, install node modules, link packages and run tests.
-Similar to [setup](#setup) but setups the application to run ui and api outside docker.
+Similar to [setup](#setup) but sets up the application to run ui and api outside docker.
 Recommended setup for development

 #### src